 HILLSBORO – As the clock ticked down, and the missed opportunities piled up, La Salle Prep's boys soccer team could have given in to frustration in the OSAA/OnPoint Community Credit Union 5A final Saturday at Hillsboro Stadium.

-But the third-seeded Falcons, liked they have during their entire playoff run, wouldn't be distracted from their goal.
+But the third-seeded Falcons, like they have during their entire playoff run, wouldn't be distracted from their goal.
 They kept pushing, finally getting the game-winner from senior River Nichols in the 76th minute to defeat No. 5 Corvallis 1-0.

 La Salle Prep, which won its second consecutive state title and third in five seasons, dominated play throughout, owning a 20-7 edge in shots